David Moore (and Russell Wilson) good, but more bad for Seahawks as Chargers deliver second exhibition defeat

 — Instead of solidifying right tackle spot, Germain Ifedi only raised more concerns: Ifedi had huge struggles in playing the entire first half, beaten several times by Chargers’ standout end Melvin Ingram, who wasn’t listed for any sacks but helped force two.

 Ifedi’s struggles seemed to intensity after right guard D.J.
-Fluker went out with a finger injury, with Jordan Roos replacing Fluker.
+Fluker went out with a finger injury (which Fluker said later is minor and shouldn’t keep him out long, if at all), with Jordan Roos replacing Fluker.
 The Chargers seemed to tee off on that side of the line with Ifedi taking the brunt of it.

 Both Carroll and Ifedi, though, put a sunnier picture on it later.

-Carroll said he’d have to look at the film but mentioned only one bullrush he thought caught Ifedi and said he thought the blocking was good enough to leave Wilson composed in the pocket most of the half in which he played.
+Carroll said he’d have to look at the film but mentioned only one bullrush he thought caught Ifedi and said he thought the blocking was good enough to leave Wilson composed in the pocket most of the first half.

 Said Ifedi: “I thought there were a couple I wanted back but I thought for the most part it was a good battle and I thought we made each other better today.”

 Ifedi struggled early in camp with penalties but had seemed to play OK in the opener against the Colts.
-And maybe Seattle will write it off to going against one of the better pass rushers in the NFL.
+And maybe Seattle will write it off to going against one of the better pass-rushers in the NFL.

 Still, the Seahawks had to be hoping for more from Ifedi.
-One issue is that Seattle doesn’t appear to have any realistic alternatives to compete with Ifedi at the moment short of moving someone from another position (maybe George Fant could move from left tackle).
+One issue in contemplating a change, though, is that Seattle doesn’t appear to have any realistic alternatives to compete with Ifedi at the moment short of moving someone from another position (maybe George Fant could move from left tackle).
+Backup Willie Beavers struggled as mightily as did Ifedi, and the two players who might have been the biggest competitors for the job — rookie Jamaro Jones and Isaiah Battle — are out with injuries.
+Jones may be done for the season after having ankle surgery this week in Green Bay.
+Battle sprained a knee against the Colts and while it’s not considered serious, he did not practice this week and it’s unclear when he will return.

-— Seattle struggles in red zone: Due largely to Wilson’s passing the Seahawks moved inside the Chargers’ 15 on their first three drives.
-But the Seahawks were held to field goals on their first two drives and the third evaporated when Chris Carson fumbled the ball away at the 1 (he also appeared to have fumbled on the play before).
+— Seattle struggles in red zone: Due largely to Wilson’s passing, the Seahawks moved inside the Chargers’ 15 on their first three drives.
+But the Seahawks were held to field goals on their first two drives and the third evaporated when Carson fumbled the ball away at the 1 (he also appeared to have fumbled on the play before).
 Carson has had a strong camp overall and started well Saturday with 31 yards on four carries in the first quarter.
 But it goes without saying that fumbles, especially at the goal line, are pretty much unacceptable.

-“A horrible thing to do,” Carroll said the fumble adding of Carson that “Chris ran the ball really well but it gets clouded because he gave the ball up inside the one.”
+“A horrible thing to do,” Carroll said of the Carson fumble.
+“Chris ran the ball really well but it gets clouded because he gave the ball up inside the 1.”

-Seattle also appeared to have a TD on its first series when Carson broke two tackles to scamper into the end zone from 23 yards out.
-But the TD was called back due to an illegal block above the waist on rookie tight end Will Dissly.
+Seattle also appeared to have a touchdown on its first series when Carson broke two tackles to scamper into the end zone from 23 yards out.
+But the touchdown was called back due to an illegal block above the waist on rookie tight end Will Dissly.

-Carroll said the call seemed legit but lamented that it was away from the play.
+Carroll said the call seemed legit but lamented that it was away from the point of attack and didn’t have a bearing on the play.

 “Wasn’t even near the play, so unfortunately that kills you,” Carroll said.

 — Special teams gives up a long return: The Chargers got their second touchdown on a 72-yard punt return by J.J.
 Jones to take a 14-6 lead at halftime.
 The return came on a 57-yard punt by Jon Ryan in which rookie Jacob Martin and then second-year safety Delano Hill missed tackle attempts.
 One other possible factor?
 The punt didn’t seem to have quite the hang time of an earlier punt by rookie Michael Dickson.
-Dickson appears to have a comfortable edge on the punting job — that he held for presumed number one kicker Sebastian Janikowski was telling — and depending on how the coaches view what happened on the return he may have taken another big step toward earning the spot.
+Dickson appears to have a comfortable edge on the punting job — that he held for presumed No. 1 kicker Sebastian Janikowski was telling — and depending on how the coaches view what happened on the return he might have taken another big step toward earning the spot.

-Carroll said of the return that “we just got spread out.
-Obviously that was a back-breaking play on teams for us.
-That’s the difference in the ball game.”
+Carroll said of the return, “We just got spread out.
+Obviously that was a back-breaking play on special teams for us.
+That’s the difference in the ballgame.”

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.